“No one can fool me!” could be something you say, honoured of being so savy.

 Emphasize with the corporation mentioned above, and connect with your clients.
 Your cashflow is the firm belief in people’s reliability, truth, or ability and your gains are those who take care of you.

-You could confine your belief in people’s reliability, truth, or ability; in order to hedge against deception; in the worst-case scenario, you could even choose not to believe in the reliability, truth, or ability of any person.
+You could confine your belief in people’s reliability, truth, or ability; to hedge against deception; in the worst-case scenario, you could even choose not to believe in the reliability, authenticity, or capacity of any person.
 That would solve any worries about being decepted.
 So for what reason shouldn’t it be done?

 Due to the reason that it isn’t fruitful.